 Federal Government Procedures Manual

-To establish general procedures for the management and control of Government Owned equipment (GOVT) in the custody of the Pennsylvania State University (hereinafter referred to as the University).
+To establish general procedures for the management and control of Government Owned/Titled property (GP) in the custody of the Pennsylvania State University (hereinafter referred to as the "University” or “PSU”).

-Government Owned Equipment is equipment furnished or acquired by purchase on contracts or grants where the Government’s sponsoring agency retains ownership.
+Government Owned Property is equipment or real property furnished or acquired by purchase on contracts or grants where the Government’s sponsoring agency retains ownership.

-The responsibility for the management and control of GOVT equipment has been assigned to the Office of the Corporate Controller, Property Inventory Department (hereinafter referred to as Property Inventory).
+The responsibility for the management and control of GOVT property has been assigned to the Office of Finance, Property Inventory Department (hereinafter referred to as Property Inventory).
 Each Principal Investigator has the ultimate role in properly utilizing and safeguarding all GP on each of their respected Grants/Contracts.
 Property Inventory uses the asset module in the System for Integrated Management, Budget, and Accounting (SIMBA) for recording government assets from acquisition to disposition.

 The University receives GOVT equipment through two methods:

 - GOVT Furnished Property (GFE) or (GFP) – Property in the University’s custody that has been made available for use by a government agency.

 - Contractor Acquired Property (CAP) – Property that is procured by the University’s Procurement Services Office or by departmental s purchasing cards and the Government retains title.

 - Non-deliverable Contractor-Acquired– Items not specified as contract deliverables that are bought on contract via University procurement methods.

 - Deliverable Contractor-Acquired Equipment – Items that are specified as contract deliverables and will be shipped to the Sponsor before or at conclusion of the award.
 These acquisitions are not recorded in the property module.
 Expenditures are tracked using various general ledger numbers and can be reported as needed.